masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 That's why it's necessary to get an offset to determine if we are in cutscene or not to automatically lock to 30 FPS if cutscene is detected.<br>
 Thanks to `Hazerou` for figuring out the most reliable offset for detecting cutscenes.

 Game is also using double buffer.
 To disable it, turn off `Sync Wait` in FPSLocker.
-Expect some small graphical glitches.
+Expect some small graphical glitches because of dynamic resolution changes between frames.

+DR is adjusted based on GPU work time.
+When game has overhead over GPU it increases resolution to the point, where RAM is bottlenecking game.
+But because this is not affecting GPU work time, game increases resolution at the cost of FPS.
+So without overclocking RAM above 1600 Mhz, OC GPU to 768 MHz can result in worse performance than 460 MHz.

 ---